DavHau/django-nixos/Readme.md

 # NixOS-based Django deployment
+!!
+WARNING !!
+This project has not been updated for a while.
+You can still use this as a template, but make sure to update the nixpkgs version in `nixpkgs-src.nix`

 This Project aims to provide a production grade NixOS configuration for Django projects.
 By taking your source code and some parameters as input it will return a nixos configuration which serves your Django project.

 An exemplary django project with some example NixOS/NixOps configs can be found under `./examples`